The Brain and Neuroplasticity?

 So what does this mean to us?

-As a mindfulness and meditation teacher I have noticed with myself and students who practice meditation daily, experience;
+As a mindfulness and meditation teacher and practitioner for 40 years, I have noticed with myself and students who practice meditation regularly, experience;

 - Less emotional reactivity to stressors.